stagerightlabs/daily-kaizen/entries/2020/may/2020_05_06_javascript_string_charcodeat.md

 // 101 (aka "e")
 ```

 The indexing is zero based.
-The character at index zero in this example is "H"
+The character at index zero in this example is "H".

-The character codes come from UTF-16, a character encoding scheme.
+The character codes come from UTF-16, an encoding scheme.
 UTF-16 can be quite complicated; a whole topic unto itself, but most common english language characters in that system are represented by their ASCII codes: http://www.asciitable.com/

 More here:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charCodeAt